Procida: A Guide to Visiting Italy’s Most Colorful Island

 Are you looking to travel to Procida Island from Sorrento instead?
 This small group (12 people maximum!) tour from Sorrento will take you to beautiful Procida and Ischia for the day.

-How to Get around Procida
+How to Get Around Procida

 You can technically walk the entire island.
-The walk from the harbor where the ferry arrives at the other sideʻs harbor is short but requires a few steps once you get to the backside of the island.
+The walk from the harbor where the ferry arrives to the other sideʻs harbor is short but requires a few steps once you get to the backside of the island.

 The streets are narrow and not great for cars, but locals will drive them anyway.
 And, it kind of makes walking a bit of a nuisance as it will require you to constantly pull over and let them pass.

 Taxis are available but a bit pricey.
 I only recommend taking a taxi if you have luggage and are looking to transport it to and from the ferry.
 Otherwise, the island is extremely walkable.
+There is public transportation that goes around every so often but I donʻt think you need it, personally.

 Best Things to Do on Procida Island

-1. Visit Terra Murata
+1. Visit Terra Murata.

-Known as the both historical and cultural center of Procida, Terra Murata is for sure one of the very first places you should visit in Procida.
+Known as both the historical and cultural center of Procida, Terra Murata is for sure one of the very first places you should visit in Procida.
+When approaching the island from the sea, this area is visible and it’s almost impossible to miss it.

 Apart from astonishingly beautiful views of the entire Gulf of Naples, you’ll see medieval fortifications along with two long-range cannons that are from the times of the Neapolitan Republic of 1799.